COVID-19 Care and Testing Centre - Moodie

 Appointments are released at midnight.
 The schedule will show two days of appointments.
 If you need to book an appointment but do not have access to the internet, please call 613-721-4722 for the COVID-19 Care Centre on Moodie and dial 613-288-5353 for Heron and Rey Friel.
 Note: there are a limited amount of bookings through this phone number, and it is to only be used for those without internet access.

-The average length of time of your appointment will be around an hour and a half, depending on if your visit is swab only or if it includes meeting with a physician for care.
-Please ensure you arrive on time to begin the screening process.
+The average length of time of your appointment will be around an hour, depending on if your visit is swab only or if it includes meeting with a physician for care.
 We ask for your patience as unexpected delays may occur.

 Please note that people should only seek testing at assessment centres if they meet the criteria: